 You can reduce the hassle of looking for a taxi, having to negotiate prices and explaining directions by booking your transfer in advance with KiwiTaxi below.
 Someone will be waiting for you at the airport, it will be fixed price and the driver will already know where you need to go.

 Planning to explore further afield?

-If you would like to explore Kerala further, here are a few ideas of tours that you can do – both day and multi-day trips from Kochi.
+If you would like to explore Kerala further, I would highly recommend experiencing the backwaters from Alleppey.
+And here are a few more ideas of tours that you can do – both day and multi-day trips from Kochi.

 I hope this post has given you enough inspiration for the best things to do in Fort Kochi!